Shamanth-k/music_app/README.md

 To run this project locally, follow these steps:

+1. Clone this repository: git clone https://github.com/Shamanth-k/music_app
-1. Install dependencies using `npm install`
+2. Install dependencies using `npm install`
-2. Start the development server using `npm start`
+3. Start the development server using `npm start`

 ## Usage